andponlin/deen/README.md

 ## Data

 The data used with Deen comes from a project known as [Ding](https://www-user.tu-chemnitz.de/~fri/ding/).
 You will need to download Ding's data to use Deen.
 At the time of writing this data can be found [here](http://ftp.tu-chemnitz.de/pub/Local/urz/ding/de-en/de-en.txt.gz).
 You will need to decompress the Ding data before use.
+By default, Deen will install the data into a ```.deen``` directory in the user's home directory.
+To specify another location where Deen should store its data, configure an environment variable ```DEENDATAHOME```.

 ### Removal

-The Deen application will tend to install a copy of the Ding data and its own index at ```~/.deen```.
-If you no longer want to use Deen then you should delete this directory as well.
+If you no longer want to use Deen then you should delete this directory as well as the Deen binary.
+See the "Data" section for information on the location of this directory.

 ## Command Line Tool Usage